Default Keyboard Bindings

 Existing key bindings in menus are listed on the right side of the menu items.

-Almost every key binding in Ardour can be looked for and/or changed in Window > Key Bindings (which is bound to K).
+Almost every key binding in Ardour can be looked for and/or changed in Window > Keyboard Shortcuts.

-Ardour will silently reassign the binding of a key combination that is already in use, possibly removing a standard keyboard shortcut without any warning.
-This might lead to confusion when asking for help—when the explanation is given in terms of a standard key binding—which will have a completely different effect on the system with the modified key bindings.
+Ardour will warn you with a "Colliding Keybindings" message, if you try to reassign the binding of a key combination that is already in use.
+Nevertheless if you do so, consider, that this might lead to confusion when asking for help—when the explanation is given in terms of a standard key binding—which will have a completely different effect on the system with the modified key bindings.

 The conventions for using modifier keys (, , , etc.) differ among platforms, so different default bindings for each are provided.